Speech and Language Therapy

 The Wiltshire Speech and Language Therapy team supports parents, families, teaching staff, child-minders and early years staff across Wiltshire.

-The Speech and Language Therapy team offer support to children who experience speech, language, communication or swallowing difficulties through working on communication, understanding, talking, speech sounds and stammering.
+We offer support to children who experience speech, language, communication or swallowing difficulties through working on communication, understanding, talking, speech sounds and stammering.
 We also support children and young people who may have problems with their voice.

 Speech and Language Therapists offer support to children and young people from birth to 18 years where communication difficulties are impacting on their ability to fully participate in daily life.
 We assess, diagnose and manage children and young people with communication and swallowing difficulties.